nablabits/pre-commit-obsidian/README.md

   automatically depending on the git history of the file.
 There are some trade offs around this which depend on some threshold, check `RENAME_SENSITIVITY` in the script.
+- At some point I realised that sometimes one is better off not using the `--follow` flag in git, for example, if you start files using a template as that will pick the date of when the template was created.
+So if your file contains a `no_follow` property in the frontmatter, it will skip the `--follow` flag check and will default to the first commit of the current name of the file.
 - If the flag `CHECK_DOMAIN` is set to true, it will check that the `domain` field is defined in the file.
 - If the array `STATUSES` is not empty, it will check that the `status` field